hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 There are lots of opinions about what kind of adhesive tape should be used to seal the piece when the epoxy is poured.
 We used painters tape (which looks like waxy paper).
 It's cheap, easy to find, easy to apply, and perfectly capable of holding the epoxy in if applied neatly.

-{% include image.html url="/assets/img/cross-tape.jpg" description="After demoulding: the grooves between strips of tape spread the epoxy away from the crack!" %}
+{% include image.html url="/assets/img/cross-tape.jpg" description="After demoulding: channels of epoxy that seeped through grooves between layers of tape" %}

 One issue I faced later is that the epoxy is able spread down the grooves in between strips of tape.
 For this reason, I think it would have worked better to apply the tape in the direction of the grain.
 This would mean that any epoxy which travels down the grooves is unlikely to spread far from the crack it leaked out from.

-{% include image.html url="/assets/img/demould.jpg" description="It took some hard targeted stabs with a machete to unstick the middle part" %}
+{% include image.html url="/assets/img/demould.jpg" description="Leakage and sticking where the warp caused the slab to rise above the mould" %}

 Another problem is keeping the piece firmly against the mould.
 We simply rested the mould on an outdoor table, but that IKEA table was not particularly rigid in the central area.
 Also by this time (i.e. after a month of researching how to get this far) the slab had developed a slight warp which caused the central area to lift slightly from the mould.
 This probably contributed to a small leakage of epoxy in the central area, which made it more difficult to remove the mould.
 It didn't stick strongly (thanks to the tape, oil, and melamine coating), but because the stuck area was in the middle it required some effort with a machete to remove.